Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 Health Surveys

-The General Household Survey (GHS) started in 1971 and is carried out annually by the Social Service Division of the ONS.
-It comprises a random sample of 13,000 households in the UK.
-Data is collected for a number of socio-economic factors including health, use of health services, the prevalence of smoking and drinking, alcohol consumption, fertility history, employment, education and income.
+The General Household Survey (GHS) ran from 1971 to 2007.
+It was carried out annually by the Social Service Division of the ONS and comprised a random sample of 13,000 households in the UK.
+Data were collected for a number of socio-economic factors including health, use of health services, the prevalence of smoking and drinking, alcohol consumption, fertility history, employment, education and income.
+Archived data sets are available here.

-The Health Survey for England (HSE) was established in 1991 by the Department of Health and comprises a series of annual surveys about the nation's health.
-The HSE is designed to be representative of the general population in England and aims to provide a measure of the health status of the population.1 Annual surveys cover the adult population aged 16 and older living in private households.
+The Health Survey for England (HSE) was established in 1991 by the Department of Health and Social Care, and is now carried out in conjunction with NatCen Social Research (an independent social research agency).
+It comprises a series of annual surveys about the nation's health.
+The HSE is designed to be representative of the general population in England and aims to provide a measure of the health status of the population.
+Annual surveys cover the adult population aged 16 and older living in private households.
 Children have been included in the survey since 1995.

 Each year the survey focuses on different demographic groups or diseases and their risk factors and looks at health indicators including cardiovascular disease, physical activity and eating habits.
 In addition to completing a health questionnaire, those surveyed are followed up by a nurse visit during which various physical measurements including blood pressure, lung function tests, blood and saliva are collected.1

-The Health Survey for England is available online from the Department of Health at:
+The Health Survey for England is available online from the UK Data Service at:

 5. Uses of routine health statistics